teuben/dc2019/scripts4paper/DC_script.md

 directory were all the data are located (at least for the DC2019 project).
 Use the --help argument to find out what other options might be useful for you.

-It should also be noted that this April 2021 version will only support CASA 6.
+2) The second step will be to pick a parameter file.
+Several should be available from a template, e.g.

+       cp  DC_pars_GMC.py  DC_pars.py

+after which you can change the well documented parameters in the new DC_pars.py.

+3) From your CASA session you will use DC_script.py (it will call DC_pars and DC_run):

+       execfile("DC_script.py")

-## Overview
+## DC_script overview

-The **DC_script** uses the **datacomb** module to conveniently combine your data.
+The **DC_script.py** uses the **datacomb.py** module to conveniently combine your data.
 The DC_script's goal is to provide a homogeneous input to all combination methods (e.g. clean parameters) and a homogeneous output style.

-It offers several different actions to be selected via the python 'thesteps' list:
+It offers several different actions to be selected via the python 'thesteps' list set in **DC_pars.py**

       0: 'Concat',
       1: 'Prepare the SD-image and create masks',